balderdashy/sails/ROADMAP.md

  Support for multiple blueprint prefixes         | [@mnaughto](https://github.com/mnaughto) | https://github.com/balderdashy/sails/issues/2031
  SDPY protocol support (on top of http:// and ws://)  | [@mikermcneil](https://github.com/mikermcneil)  | https://github.com/balderdashy/sails/issues/80
  Build an alternative sockets hook which uses Primus | [@alejandroiglesias](https://github.com/alejandroiglesias) | https://github.com/balderdashy/sails/issues/945
+ Have a `sails migrate` or `sails create-db` command | [@globegitter](https://github.com/Globegitter) | For production environments it would be nice to have a save command that creates the db automatically for you